 - (applicaitons for 2020-2021 cohort due April 3, 2020)

 The Interreligious Fellows program is a one-year (two semester) program for UST students that allows them to design and implement an academically rigorous, closely mentored, research project that examines and engages the encounter between, among, and/or within religious communities and people with various religious identities (including secular, nonreligious, and spiritual worldviews and ways of life).
-This program is open to students from all majors who are interested in engaging religious diversity, understanding the complexity of religion and interreligious issues, and promoting the public understanding of religion through their research.
+This program is open to students from all majors who are interested in engaging religious diversity, increasing their religious literacy, understanding the complexity of religion and interreligious issues, and promoting the public understanding of religion through their research.
 Fellows receive $2,250 in funding, join a cohort that meets regularly to support each other’s research projects and to cultivate interreligious leadership, and have the option to collaborate with a community organization to carry out an interreligious Community-Engaged Research (CEnR) project.